-The programme and module learning outcomes are mapped against and acknowledge the CIMSPA Coach professional standard.
-For example, in line with the professional standard the programme requires students to complete a Coaching Portfolio at each year of study, in which the assessment demands require students to build on their practical coaching ability and justify their philosophical stance on their coaching practice and values.
+The programme and module learning outcomes are mapped against and acknowledge the CIMSPA Professional Coach Standard.
+For example, in line with the Professional Standard the programme requires students to complete a Coaching Portfolio at each year of study, in which the assessment demands require students to build on their practical coaching ability and justify their philosophical stance on their coaching practice and values.
 This will ensure that the programme will maintain flexibility in content and student experience that will allow them to remain innovative and current.